isaac-sim/IsaacAutomator/README.md

 docker build --platform linux/x86_64 -t isa .
 ```

-This will build the Isaac Sim Automator container and tag it as `isa`.
+This will build the Isaac Automator container and tag it as `isa`.

 ## Usage